blessinvarkey/musings/posts/GPT-3.md

 ## How does it work?

 GPT-3 is a language model which can generate knowledge by training on a large uncategorized dataset taken from the internet.
 So, when a user prompts a request, the language prediction model analyses it and provides the most probable answer.
 The model processes all the text it has collected from the entirety of Wikipedia i.e. more than 6 million articles (which btw only makes up only 0.6 percent of its training data), Common Crawl, digitized books and various web links to calculate the most statistically expected output.
+Do note that the data contains not just informative text, but also coding manuals, fanfictions, religious prophecies, pseudoscientific textbooks, conspiracy theories, racist screeds, and the manifestos of mass shooters.
+They may not be in their origional format, but might be extracted from articles, essays and other sources.[1](https://www.theverge.com/21346343/gpt-3-explainer-openai-examples-errors-agi-potential)

 Therefore, GPT-3 is extremely powerful without understanding a single word it produces.
 Without specific tuning & adjustments, the language can write stories, blog articles, PR materials, and even technical documentation.
 Most of the time, the outputs feel very similar to those written by a human.